 I stop.
 Take a deep breath through my nose.

 Yes, something is burning.
 In the house.

-I burst into my office where there’s a thin layer of gray smoke is hanging in the air.
+I burst into my office where a thin layer of gray smoke hangs in the air.
 But no sign of fire.

 Holy.
 Holy.
 Holy.